Policies & Procedures

 PARTIES

 Special emphasis is put on birthdays in the classroom.
 Parents are welcome to send in simple snack treats to be shared at snack time.
 However, this is not a party and not a time for parent visitation.
 Party/treat bags and balloons are not allowed.
-Summer birthdays may also be celebrated at the ½ birthday mark or in May.
+Summer birthdays may be celebrated at the ½ birthday mark or in May.

 If invitations are handed out at school for an outside party, there must be an invitation for each child in the class.